A 5 Star caravan park with a golf course.

 A hole to grace any golf course!

-The last hole looks like a ‘straight away’ par on paper but you have to play it smart.
-Left hand side of the fairway off the tee, if you can clear the trees, leaves a nice pitch into a broad green.
+This hole looks like a ‘straight away’ par on paper but you have to play it smart.
+To go for the green you must, if you can, clear the trees to leave a nice chip into the temporary green.
 Go right off the tee and the green is hidden from view.
-A great green to finish on which I don’t think has a straight putt on it!
+Once the new green is established this will be a testing hole.

 Always enjoyable to play, always eventful, always sociable.
 A great course to practice on, to play on and to sharpen those skills.